Aging Generations and the Transformation Narrative

 Author Brent Green discusses these two narratives and their implications for the future of business, nonprofits, and society.
 He also reveals the forthcoming opportunities for industries such as business entrepreneurship, education, civic engagement, medicine, consumer package goods, organic and natural products, wellness, housing, tourism, financial services, and spiritual pursuits.

-The Mission, The Man, The Money: Marketing to Baby Boomer Men
+The Mission, The Man, The Money: Marketing to Active and Engage Men 50+

 Six thousand American Baby Boomer men turn 50 every day, and another Boomer male turns 60 every 15 seconds.
 This relentless march to 60+ will continue for the next fourteen years.